drodsou/url2pdf/README.md

 converts urls to pdf file

-# dist standalone executable requirements
+# dist standalone windows executable requirements

 'chrome.exe' must be in the PATH